Discrete geometry for electoral geography: Problems with contour-based scores

 \emptyspace

-Districts are to be equalized by population, not by acreage, and districts are intended to specify voter assignments.
-Consider an unpopulated geographical region---an uninhabitable mountain, say---with different districts to its north and south.
-The assignment of all or part or none of this unpopulated region to the northern district has no influence on voting, and should not have a great impact on the districts' quality.
-However, the choice of how to allocate this unpopulated region between the two districts can have a marked influence on their perimeters and areas.
+Districts are to be equalized by population, not by acreage, and districts are intended to specify a division of voters.
+Consider an unpopulated geographical region---a designated wilderness area, say---with different districts to its north and south.
+The assignment of any part of this unpopulated region to the northern district has no influence on voting, and should not have a great impact on the districts' quality.
+However, the choice of how to allocate this unpopulated region between the two districts will have a marked influence on their perimeters and areas.

 One major source of unpopulated surface area is water.
-To see the impact that this can have on shapes, consider that by census measurements, fifteen states are at least 10\% water by area, with Michigan topping the list at 41.5\%.
+To see the impact that this can have on shapes, consider that by Census measurements, fifteen states are at least 10\% water by area, with Michigan topping the list at 41.5\%.
 Overall, water makes up 7\% of the United States census geography \cite{census-area}.
-More broadly, in the 2010 census, nearly 45\% of census blocks had zero reported population.
-Indeed, under every contour-based score, compactness can be wildly skewed by assignments of unpopulated surface area to districts.
+More broadly, in the 2010 Census, nearly 45\% of blocks had zero reported population; these blocks that were unpopulated after the 2010 census are depicted in Figure~\ref{fig:empty blocks}.
+Compactness can be wildly skewed by assignments of officially unpopulated area to districts.

+Cartographers are of course attuned to this issue, so for instance conventional (areal) representations are often complemented with cartograms that are resized by population.
+But it is important to remember that attempts to mitigate areal emphasis in district compactness scores are going to butt up against the ``eyeball test.''
+This will prevent us from leaving unpopulated areas completely out of any scoring system; since they have a major impact on the optics of a district, they will have to figure into any metric that hopes to pass muster as a compactness score.